carpentries-incubator/julia-novice/_episodes/05-functions.md

 ~~~
 {: .language-julia}

-which yields the exported names of the `Trebuchet` module.
+which yields the exported names of the `Trebuchets` module.
 By convention types are named with _CamelCase_ while functions typically have _snake_case_.
-Since Melissa is interested in simulating shots, she looks at the `shoot` function
+Since Melissa is interested in simulating shots, she looks at the `Trebuchets.shoot` function
 ~~~
-help?> shoot
+help?> Trebuchets.shoot

   shoot(ws, angle, w)
   shoot((ws, angle, w))